International Inflation Rates

 Despite this overall improvement, regional disparities persisted.
 Advanced economies experienced a more pronounced reduction in inflation rates, while emerging markets continued to grapple with higher levels.
 For instance, the eurozone saw inflation rates aligning closer to the European Central Bank's (ECB) target of 2% by late 2025.
 In contrast, countries like Turkey continued to face significant inflationary pressures, with rates remaining elevated throughout 2024.

-In Japan, inflation rates increased to 4% in January 2025, influenced by rising import costs due to a weaker yen and optimistic wage growth projections.
+In Japan, inflation rates increased to 3.7% in February 2025, influenced by rising import costs due to a weaker yen and optimistic wage growth projections.
 The Bank of Japan indicated a potential upward revision of its price forecasts, reflecting heightened attention to inflation risks.

 Looking ahead to 2025, forecasts suggest a continuation of the disinflationary trend globally.
 The IMF projects global inflation to decline to 4.3% in 2025, with advanced economies expected to reach target rates around 2%.
 However, potential risks such as escalating geopolitical tensions and trade barriers could disrupt this trajectory, necessitating vigilant policy measures to sustain economic stability.